Our Fair Play Discussion Signaled the End of My Marriage

 Rodsky recognizes that this is a huge shift in how things are typically done.
 It will take time to figure out how to shift daily grind cards so one person isn’t always handling some of the most taxing jobs (like kids’ bedtime or dishes).
 Bustle recently published an article on how this means treating your family and household like the most important organization (see The HR-ification of Marriage).
 Because it is.
 But until now, we haven’t had a system to run said organization other than just depending on the woman in the relationship (see my post on Wifedom on more about how wife-ing, until recently, was really more a job than an identity).

 I had always been the primary caregiver in our family, shifting to part-time work just like Rodsky upon the birth of children.
-First I had my daughter watched by her grandmother three mornings a week as I built up my freelance business.
+But to be clear, I had “part-time” childcare, but full-time work.
+Not at first.
+Initially, I had my daughter watched by her grandmother three mornings a week as I built up my freelance business.
 Then she went to preschool three mornings a week, but by then I had an infant who went to my mom’s.
+At this point in my career, I was taking on a full-time workload, making more than I had at my job at the publishing house.
 I added a babysitter one afternoon a week and tried to get the rest of my work done during nap time.
-When my oldest went to kindergarten, I had my youngest do full day preschool three days a week (but full day ended at 3 pm).
-But that was the extent of my childcare.
+When my oldest went to kindergarten, I had my youngest do full-day preschool three days a week (but full day ended at 3 pm).
+That was the extent of my childcare.

 I look back in astonishment at all I was able to accomplish during those years (I ghostwrote 11 books).
-I also understand why I was so desperately grateful when my youngest finally enrolled in kindergarten in August 2019 (after an extra year of preschool because she had an August birthday).
+I also understand why I was so desperate for my youngest to finally enroll in kindergarten in August 2019 (after an extra year of preschool because she had an August birthday).
 I kept myself sane by acknowledging it wouldn’t always be like this.
 Shuffling my paid work into tight corners allowed me to be home with them, their primary caretaker, at the park and playdates and story times.
 But my work life and my mental sanity (and my marriage) took a hit.

-Enter the pandemic when I quit work completely.
+Enter the pandemic.
 My husband made more money than I did, not just because he could work full-time but because he owned his own financial planning company.
 He couldn’t downshift his career easily.
 I could.

 Can we discuss a few other items?
 He asked.